aaron777collins/MinecraftDatapackLanguage/docs/_docs/cli-reference.md

 1. **Missing pack declaration**: Single files must have a pack declaration
 2. **Duplicate pack declarations**: Only the first file in a multi-file project should have a pack declaration
+3. **Single file compilation**: When compiling a single file, it must have a pack declaration
 3. **Function conflicts**: Duplicate function names within the same namespace will cause an error
 4. **Clear error messages**: Errors include file paths and line numbers for easy debugging